-Buy American Act: How new amendments affect Canadians businesses
+Buy American Act: How amendments affect Canadian businesses

-Recently there have been changes to U.S. regulations that affects Canadian businesses’ access to the U.S. market.
-In this blog, we review the Buy American Act, recent amendments that came into affect in 2022 and exceptions that impact Canadian businesses.
+In this blog, we review the Buy American Act, amendments that came into effect in 2022, and how the Act impacts Canadian businesses.

 What is the Buy American Act?

-The policy applies to a wide range of purchases over $10,000 USD made by federal agencies for construction projects, infrastructure investments, and procurement of goods and services.
+The policy applies to a wide range of purchases of more than the micro-purchase threshold of $10,000 USD made by federal agencies for construction projects, infrastructure investments, and goods and services.

-Before October 25, 2022, for a product to be considered as being produced in the U.S., it must be manufactured in the U.S. and at least 55 percent of the cost of their components must come from the U.S. The rule has been recently amended to gradually increase this threshold up to 75% in 2029, as you will see in the section below.
+Under FAR 25.003, for products that are not iron and steel products, a product qualifies as a domestic end product if the item is manufactured in the U.S. and more than 65 percent of the cost of all the component parts is also mined, produced, or manufactured in the U.S. The rule has been amended to gradually increase this threshold to 75% in 2029, as seen in the section below.

-The Department of Defense, General Services Administration (GSA), and National Aeronautics and Space Administration issued a final rule that made significant changes to the domestic preference requirements in Federal Acquisition Regulation (FAR) Part 25.
-These amendments came into effect on October 25, 2022 and they impact Buy American Act provisions.
+The Department of Defense, General Services Administration (GSA), and National Aeronautics and Space Administration issued a final rule that significantly changed the domestic preference requirements in Federal Acquisition Regulation (FAR) Part 25.
+These amendments came into effect on October 25, 2022, and they impact Buy American Act provisions.

 Increased thresholds

-Prior to October 25, 2022, the cost of domestic components was required to exceed 55 percent of the cost of all components to satisfy the component test.
-The new rule increases this domestic content threshold to 60 percent on October 25, 2022, 65 percent in calendar year 2024, and 75 percent in calendar year 2029.
+Before October 25, 2022, the cost of domestic components was required to exceed 55 percent of the cost of all components to satisfy the component test.
+The new rule increased this domestic content threshold to 60 percent on October 25, 2022, 65 percent in calendar year 2024, and 75 percent in calendar year 2029.

-For multi-year contracts, the domestic content threshold will be required to comply with the applicable increased threshold for the items delivered in each year.
-For example, if the supplier is awarded a contract in February 2023, they will have to comply with the 60 percent domestic content for deliverables prior to 2024 calendar year.
-But for deliverables between 2024 and 2028, they will need to supply products with 65 percent domestic content.
+For multi-year contracts, the domestic content threshold will be required to comply with the applicable increased threshold for the items delivered each year.
+For example, if the supplier is awarded a contract in February 2023, they must comply with the 60 percent domestic content for deliverables before the 2024 calendar year.
+However, for deliverables between 2024 and 2028, they must supply products with 65 percent domestic content.

 Threshold exemptions for U.S. DoD purchases

 Currently, the US government waives Buy American requirements for long-standing U.S. Department of Defense bilateral reciprocal defence procurement agreements, such as the Canada-U.S. Defence Production Sharing Agreement (DPSA).
-DFARS 225.872-1 which supports U.S. DoD’s ability to purchase products, services and solutions from Canada specifically states that:
+DFARS 225.872-1, which supports U.S. DoD’s ability to purchase products, services and solutions from Canada, states explicitly that:

-• As a result of memoranda of understanding and other international agreements, DoD has determined it inconsistent with the public interest to apply restrictions of the Buy American statute to the acquisition from qualifying countries, Canada being one of those countries.
+• As a result of memoranda of understanding and other international agreements, DoD has determined that it is inconsistent with the public interest to apply the restrictions of the Buy American statute to acquisitions from qualifying countries, Canada being one of those countries.

-Essentially, the increase in domestic content threshold does not affect U.S. DoD contracts with Canada businesses since they are exempt from Buy American regulations.
+Essentially, the increase in domestic content threshold does not affect U.S. DoD contracts with Canadian businesses since they are exempt from Buy American regulations.

-Waivers are also granted for the public interest, or if the cost of U.S. products is unreasonable compared to equivalent foreign products.
+Waivers are also granted for the public interest or if the cost of U.S. products is unreasonable compared to equivalent foreign products (20 percent more than the import ordinarily or 30 percent more if offered by a domestic small business; 50 percent if the acquisition is made by the Department of Defense (DOD) for both large and small business).
 They may also be granted if products are not produced in the U.S. in sufficient and reasonably available commercial quantities of satisfactory quality.
-For more information, please see Exceptions and Waivers.

 Fallback threshold

-The final rule also includes a “fallback threshold,” provision until 2030, for the case where the procuring agency has determined that there are no end products or construction materials that meet the new domestic content threshold or that such products can be obtained only at an unreasonable cost.
+The final rule also includes a “fallback threshold” provision until 2030, when the procuring agency has determined that no end products or construction materials meet the new domestic content threshold or that such products can be obtained only at an unreasonable cost.
 In that case, the original 55 percent domestic content threshold can be used.

-The fallback threshold only applies to end products and construction materials that consist wholly or predominantly of iron or steel or a combination of both, which are subject to more stringent domestic preference requirements (Buy America Act), and that are not COTS items.
+The fallback threshold only applies to end products and construction materials that does not consist wholly or predominantly of iron, steel, or a combination of both and that not COTS items.

 What amendments mean to Canadian businesses

-Except when selling to the U.S. DoD, these amendments, especially the higher thresholds, will affect how many U.S. federal contracts Canadian businesses can bid on.
-It will also force Canadian businesses to consider new business arrangements with U.S. partners so they can take part in U.S. federal government procurement opportunities.
+These amendments, especially the higher thresholds, will affect the number of U.S. federal contracts Canadian businesses can bid on, except when selling to the U.S. DoD.
+They will also force Canadian businesses to consider new business arrangements with U.S. partners so they can participate in U.S. federal government procurement opportunities.

 Impact on Canadians defence and security companies

-Buy American requirements are waived for procurements made by the U.S. DoD under agreements such as the Canada-U.S. Defence Production Sharing Agreement (DPSA) and federal acquisition regulation DFARS 225.872-1.
+Buy American requirements are waived for procurements made by the U.S. DoD under agreements such as the Canada-U.S. Defence Production Sharing Agreement (DPSA) and Defense Federal Acquisition Regulation (DFARS) 225.872-1.

 eBook